 What is Underproofing?

 Underproofing bread means that the bread hasn’t proved for long enough.
-The point of proofing is to give the yeast in the dough time to create gas inside of the bread by eating tiny amounts of the carbs inside the bread.
+The point of proofing is to give the yeast in the dough time to create gas inside the bread by eating tiny amounts of carbs.

 The outcome of underproofed bread is a loaf of sourdough that doesn’t rise very much, if at all.
 Without the time to develop the gas inside the bread, the yeast isn’t able to push back against the gluten in the bread while it bakes.
 Since nothing is pushing the bread from the inside out, the bread doesn’t rise and it stays flat.